 You need a switch to tell your generator it’s time to turn on.
 There is the automatic transfer switch, or ATS, which will turn on straight away when it detects a power failure.
 It will continuously check the utility power.
 Once it notices an outage, it will start the engine, disconnect the power from the line, and energize your house’s panel from the generator.

-For all your home generator installation needs, contact Clinton Electric in Baltimore, Maryland.
+For all your home generator installation needs, contact Clinton Electric in central Maryland.